-- 6.2 Each CPD course application will be charged a prevailing course assessment fee.
+- 7.2 Each CPD course application will be charged the prevailing course assessment fee.
 No partial payment / instalment is allowed.
 Full payment is required at the point of application.
-Assessment outcome is final and any appeal for reconsideration will be treated as a new application and subject to payment of the course assessment fee.
-This include applications that are beneficial to the real estate agency industry but do not meet the existing prescribed criteria. - 6.3 The required documents are as follows: - (i) Full course materials / training slides; - (ii) Detailed CV of trainers (including relevant academic/professional qualifications and relevant experience in conducting similar activities) and ACTA certificate of trainers; - (iii) Details on record keeping procedures; and - (iv) Details of PayNow payment of course assessment fee. - 6.4 The mode of payment is via PayNow only.
-Applicants will have to complete the payment and upload the screenshot of the transaction as proof of payment, at the point of submitting the course application. - 6.5 Applications will only be processed upon receipt of payment and complete submission of documents as stated in para 6.3. - 6.6 CEA may request for more information and/or briefing during the processing of the application.
-CEA will evaluate the course based on the coverage of the proposed activity including whether the trainer is qualified to conduct the course. - 6.7 CEA reserves the right to reject course materials with outdated content at the point of submission and re-submission may be considered as a fresh application. - 6.8 CEA reserves the right, at its discretion, to register, categorise, request modification, or remove a CPD course under CEA's CPD scheme.
+Assessment outcome is final and any appeal for reconsideration will be treated as a new application and subject to payment of the course assessment fee. - 7.3 The required documents are as follows: - (i) Full course materials / training slides; - (ii) Form A: CPD Course Proposal Form (applicable only to new accreditation framework); - (iii) Detailed CV of trainers (including relevant academic/professional qualifications and relevant experience in conducting similar activities) and ACTA/ ACLP/ DDDLP certificate of trainers; - (iv) Form B: CPD Course Trainer Form - (v) Details on record keeping procedures; and - (vi) Details of PayNow payment of course assessment fee. - 7.4 The mode of payment is via PayNow only.
+Applicants will have to complete the payment and upload the screenshot of the transaction as proof of payment, at the point of submitting the course application. - 7.5 Applications will only be processed upon receipt of payment and complete submission of documents as stated in para 7.3. - 7.6 CEA may request for more information and/or briefing during the processing of the application.
+CEA will evaluate the course based on the coverage of the proposed activity including whether the trainer is qualified to conduct the course. - 7.7 CEA reserves the right to reject course materials with outdated content at the point of submission and re-submission may be considered as a fresh application. - 7.8 CEA reserves the right, at its discretion, to register, categorise, request modification, or remove a CPD course under CEA's CPD scheme.
 A proposed CPD course may not be approved if in CEA's opinion, it contradicts the principles of the regulatory regime or is not conducive in any way to the professional development of KEOs and salespersons (e.g. teaching on taking advantage of policy loopholes, how to beat the system), or found to be of sub-standard quality.
-This is also applicable to already approved CPD activities, as well as courses related to Generic Competencies, should there be adverse feedback received from participants or infringement of the conditions prescribed in the CPD guidelines. - 6.9 After assessment of the application, CEA will provide the course provider with the application outcome, together with the payment invoice.
-Approved CPD courses are to adhere to the stipulated requirements. - 6.10 Course providers should not conduct the course without CEA's approval or after the validity period of the approved course.
+This is also applicable to already approved CPD activities, as well as courses related to Generic Competencies, should there be adverse feedback received from participants or infringement of the conditions prescribed in the CPD guidelines. - 7.9 After assessment of the application, CEA will provide the course provider with the application outcome, together with the payment invoice.
+Approved courses are to be conducted in adherence to the stipulated CPD requirements. - 7.10 Course providers should not conduct the course without CEA's approval or after expiry of the validity period of the approved course.
 The application process is outlined in Annex B Process Flow Chart.